Benji171/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+ It describes the structure of a HTML document

 2. What is an event?
+ Something that happens to an html element

 3. What is an event listener?
+Something that waits for an event before running code

 4. Why would we convert a NodeList into an Array?
+So you can use methods like .map or forEach

 5. What is a component?
+a reusable pieace of code that contains logic and elements

 ### Git Set up